What we know about the "unprecedented" Capitol riot arrests | WSGW 790 AM & 100.5 FM

 Recent updates on notable cases

+Authorities have arrested two organizers of the far-right group the Proud Boys, charging them with conspiracy in a new criminal indictment.
+Prosecutors said they participated in an encrypted chat with at least 60 other people during the attack.

-Two were arrested for allegedly assaulting Capitol Police officer Brian Sicknick, who died after responding to the riots January 6.
-The West Virginia men are accused of spraying police officers with a chemical spray.
+Two West Virginia men were arrested for allegedly assaulting Capitol Police officer Brian Sicknick, who died after responding to the riots on January 6.
+They are accused of spraying police officers with chemical spray.

 Authorities arrested a suspect accused of assaulting D.C.
 Metropolitan police officer Mike Fanone, who was allegedly beaten and tased by a mob of rioters during the assault on the U.S. Capitol.
 The government said Thomas Sibick ripped Fanone’s badge and radio off his uniform during the assault on the west front steps, and subsequently buried the badge in his back yard.